tomjaguarpaw/H2/posts/behaviour-changes-flag-day.md

 upgrading to a later version of `nixpkgs`, specifically all in the same commit to our source code repository.
-I'm not familiar with Nix or `nixpkgs` so I can't explain exactly why we followed the approach of upgrading GHC and all packages at the same time, whether it was literally forced on us by how Nix and `nixpkgs` work, or whether upgrading everything at the same time was simply the most straightforward of a variety of different options.
+I'm not familiar with Nix or `nixpkgs` so I can't explain exactly why we followed the approach of upgrading GHC and all packages at the same time but it was deemed to be the most straightforward of a variety of different options.
 Regardless, that means we experienced a "flag day".
 Paraphrasing [Wikipedia's definition and elaboration](https://en.wikipedia.org/wiki/Flag_day_(computing)):

 > A flag day is a change which requires a complete conversion of a